 Day one of a two-day shoot in the Seattle area by Minnow Films started with the crew showing up to a private home in Kent, Washington early in the morning.
-The first thing that director John Dower asked this writer was WHY I had declined being filmed in my own home:
+The first thing that the director asked this writer was WHY I had declined being filmed in my own home:

 “Cooper nuts,” I said.
 “They will take stills from the movie and put them all over the internet, probably with smart-ass memes attached to them.”
 It was a bit of a joke, but the truth is I am a very private person and have never allowed filming at my home.
 Instead, I asked some friends of Adventure Books if we could use their house for the shoot while they were gone for a couple of weeks in Mexico.
 They agreed.

 The questions came as fast and as furious as Vin Diesel driving a modded Toyota Supra.
 The cameraman was switching out 128GB memory cards like he was dealing blackjack.
 I was asked to connect the dots, and present evidence in more detail than I had ever done previously.
-Dower asked questions about the questions, while I racked my brain to give them the most accurate results I could.
+The director asked questions about the questions, while I racked my brain to give them the most accurate results I could.
 We took breaks occasionally, but the friendly grilling went on for more than three hours, finally wrapping in mid-afternoon.

-In one segment, Dower asked me to point to the pictures on the display boards I had created for the movie, and explain what each item meant, and how it related to the hijacking.
+In one segment, they asked me to point to the pictures on the display boards I had created for the movie, and explain what each item meant, and how it related to the hijacking.

 In another segment, I gave a full version on how the hijacking was most likely done, starting from the time Kenny and Bernie left Bonney Lake, Washington the day prior to the hijacking – until they returned almost a week later.
 I went into detail about what we call, The Picture, telling the crew that we believed it was a staged memento taken after the two men returned to Kenny’s apartment after the hijacking of Flight 305.